-- Graduate of an in-district high school or high school serving a portion of the district. - Meet one of the following criteria: - Rank in the top 15 percent of your high school senior class; or - Have an ACT composite score of 26 or higher or an SAT total score of 1240 or higher. - Submit Presidential Scholarship acceptance form. - Enroll at Lake Land College full time the fall semester immediately following high school graduation. - Once enrolled at Lake Land, successfully complete at least 12 credit hours each semester and maintain a 3.25 semester or cumulative GPA.
+- Have an ACT composite score of 26 or higher or an SAT total score of 1230 or higher. - Submit Presidential Scholarship acceptance form. - Enroll at Lake Land College full time the fall semester immediately following high school graduation. - Once enrolled at Lake Land, successfully complete at least 12 credit hours each semester and maintain a 3.25 semester or cumulative GPA .